rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 Parameter | Description
 --- | ---
 `required` | If `true`, the customer must pay as installment for that specific transaction. <br>If `false`, the customer can choose to pay as installment or regular full payment for that specific transaction.
-`terms` | under `terms` array, on online installment, you can specify the bank name <br>(For example- bni, bca, cimb, mandiri, and so on)<!-- didn't understand.
-Ask as question-->
+`terms` | under `terms` array, on online installment, you can specify the bank name <br>(For example- BNI, BCA, CIMB, Mandiri, and so on)

 ### Pre-Authorization Payment
 Pre-authorization feature means customer's fund will not be directly deducted after transaction, but its amount/limit will be temporary reserved (blocked).
-Then merchant can initiate "capture" action later via [Core API](https://api-docs.midtrans.com/#capture-transaction).
+Then you can initiate "capture" action later via [Core API](https://api-docs.midtrans.com/#capture-transaction).
 By default, if there is no "capture" action for the transaction for 7 days, reserved fund will be released after 7 days.

-To use this feature, merchant needs to add `"type": "authorize"` parameter.
+To use this feature, you need to add `"type": "authorize"` parameter.

 Example of the JSON parameters used during [API Request Step](/en/snap/integration-guide.md#api-request) is given below.
 <!-- tabs:start -->

-#### **JSON Parameter**s
+#### **JSON Parameters**
 ```json
 {
   "transaction_details": {